Course Descriptions G-I

 Prerequisite: World History I or II

-This course surveys the major events, personalities, and periods of European History from the late Middle Ages to the present.
-The emphasis in this class is on the concepts and trends of historical development.
-The course uses the AP syllabus which emphasizes critical thinking skills, analysis of documents, and research.
+Students in European History AP explore the major events, personalities, and periods of European History from the late Middle Ages to the present.
+The course emphasizes the concepts and trends of historical thinking, research, and analysis.
 Students are encouraged to take the Advanced Placement Examination administered by the College Board and may receive college credit for satisfactory scores.
+Students may take the World History II SOL Test for a verified credit.

 H481-Human Geography AP*

-This course introduces students to the systematic study of patterns and processes that have shaped human understanding, use, and alteration of Earth’s surface.
+Students in Human Geography AP are introduced to the systematic study of patterns and processes that have shaped human understanding, use, and alteration of Earth’s surface.
 Students employ spatial concepts and landscape analysis to examine socioeconomic organization and its environmental consequences.
 Students also learn about geographers’ methods and tools in research and applications.
+Students are encouraged to take the Advanced Placement Examination administered by the College Board and may receive college credit for a satisfactory score.
+Students may take the World Geography SOL Test for a verified credit.

 H551 World History I